 The IRC in Haiti

 When the devastating earthquake struck Haiti on Jan.
 12, 2010, the International Rescue Committee immediately dispatched our emergency team to help.
-As the country slowly recovers and rebuilds, the IRC continues to work in camps and neighborhoods that lack basic services, assisting Haitians who are struggling to get by and helping them weather new disasters such as Tropical Storm Sandy.
+As the country slowly recovers and rebuilds, the IRC continues to work in camps and neighborhoods that lack basic services, assisting Haitians who are struggling to get by.

 How We Help